eineguez87/coding_challenge/README.md

-TMBC Code Challenge by Edgardo Ineguez
+Code Challenge by Edgardo Ineguez

 The prompt for this coding challenge is as follows:
 Create a simple comment system for a website with the following requirements: